cpaitken/MLMI_dissertation_object_tracking/README.md

 # MLMI_dissertation_object_tracking
-GitHub Repository for 2025 MLMI MPhil Dissertation work - Object kinematic and intent tracking using the UZH-FPV drone racing dataset and synthetic trajectory datasets
+GitHub Repository for 2025 MLMI MPhil Dissertation "Tracking of Erratically Moving Objects Using (non)-Gaussian Process Models"
+- Object trajectory and latent intent prediction using an extended state-space model approach for a GP and integrated GP tracking model.

 ## Setup